Training the Untrainable: Introducing Inductive Bias via Representational Alignment: Architecture and Training Details

 \textbf{Target Networks}

-\textit{RNN}: We design a 5 layer vanilla RNN with a hidden dimension of 512 and with a tanh activation function.
-We train this with on sequences with a context length of 75.
+\textit{Small RNN}: We design a 4 layer vanilla RNN with a hidden dimension of 512 and with a ReLU activation function.
+We train this on sequences with a context length of 75.
 This makes the network untrainable due to problems associated with exploding and vanishing gradients during backpropagation through time.

+\textit{Large RNN}: We design a 6 layer vanilla RNN with a hidden dimension of 1024 and with a ReLU activation function.
+We train this on sequences with a context length of 128.
+Prior work has demonstrated that larger RNNs are difficult to train in practice \citep{li2018independently}.

 \textbf{Guide Networks}: